allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 As the `Project` aggregate state is stored in more than one data source, it may occur that the saved state will be incomplete.
 It is difficult to eliminate this problem completely, but you can reduce it to a minimum by:
 * retrying each sub-save operation in case of error (the operations must be idempotent)
-* rollbacking a MongoDB sub-save operation if calling the REST service fails
+* rolling a MongoDB sub-save operation back if calling the REST service fails
 * preventing the creation of an aggregate in invalid state (an error will be reported as soon as the aggregate state is retrieved, which will prevent the invalid aggregate from spreading to different parts of the application)

 Let’s move on to the methods of persisting the `Project` aggregate.